MetalBlockchain/metal-docs/docs/dapps/developer-toolchains/using-foundry-with-the-metal-c-chain.md

 export PRIVATE_KEY=<YOUR-PRIVATE-KEY>
 ```

-Since we are deploying to Fuji testnet, our `RPC_URL` export should be:
+Since we are deploying to Tahoe testnet, our `RPC_URL` export should be:

 ```zsh
 export RPC_URL=https://tahoe.metalblockchain.org/ext/bc/C/rpc